dionno/apidocs/source/includes/_organizations.md

 A Nutcache organization is an entity comprising multiple members with various roles and projects with varying constraints and goals.

-Using the API allows you to do the following with with organization data.
+Using the API allows you to do the following with organization data.

 | Attribute             | Type          | Description                                                                                                                                                                                                                                                                                                                   |
 |-----------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|